My daughter’s happy life evoked my memories.

 In 2016, my daughter and her partner had gotten along very harmoniously for so long.
 But I still couldn’t stop myself from considering how great hardships my daughter would suffer if she married her partner.
 And I also thought, “If my daughter’s partner has a house and car when they get married, then after marriage my daughter just needs to earn money to cover daily expenses and enjoy life.
 That will be so wonderful!”
 I thought and thought, and I once again languished in pain.
 Therefore, I prayed to God, “O God!
 I’m not satisfied with my daughter finding a poor partner.
 I can’t help living in pain again.
 May You enlighten me and guide me to get out of this difficulty.”

-Then I read these words of God, “‘Money makes the world go round’ is the philosophy of Satan and it prevails among the whole of mankind, among every human society.
-You could say that it is a trend because it has been instilled into the heart of every single person and is now affixed in their heart.
-People went from not accepting this saying to growing used to it so that when they came into contact with real life, they gradually gave tacit approval to it, acknowledged its existence and finally, they gave it their own seal of approval.
-Isn’t this process that of Satan corrupting man?
-Perhaps people do not understand this saying to the same degree, but everyone has different degrees of interpretation and acknowledgment of this saying based on things that have happened around them and their own personal experiences, right?
-Regardless of how much experience someone has with this saying, what’s the negative effect that it can have on someone’s heart?
+Then I read these words of God, “‘Money makes the world go round’ is a philosophy of Satan, and it prevails among the whole of mankind, in every human society.
+You could say that it is a trend because it has been instilled in the heart of every single person.
+From the very beginning, people did not accept this saying, but then they gave it tacit acceptance when they came into contact with real life, and began to feel that these words were in fact true.
+Is this not a process of Satan corrupting man?
+Perhaps people do not understand this saying to the same degree, but everyone has different degrees of interpretation and acknowledgment of this saying based on things that have happened around them and on their own personal experiences.
+Is that not the case?
+Regardless of how much experience someone has with this saying, what is the negative effect that it can have on someone’s heart?
 Something is revealed through the human disposition of the people in this world, including each and every one of you.
-How is this interpreted?
-It’s the worship of money.
-Is it hard to get this out of someone’s heart?
+How is this thing that is revealed to be interpreted?
+It is the worship of money.
+Is it hard to remove this from someone’s heart?
 It is very hard!
-It seems that Satan’s corruption of man is thorough indeed!”
+It seems that Satan’s corruption of man is deep indeed!”
 After reading God’s words, I came to realize that we humans have been corrupted deeply by Satan.
 We have been influenced by satanic thoughts such as “Money makes the world go round,” and “Money is first,” and thus greatly advocate money.
 Our perspectives on things are twisted and we use money to evaluate whether families and marriages are happy.
 After accepting these viewpoints, I began to use such standards to measure whether my daughter’s marriage was happy.
 I had always believed that only by looking for a rich partner could my daughter live in happiness and that, even if her partner didn’t have much money that was fine, but at least he needed to have a house and car, because only in this way could my daughter gain happiness after marriage.
 This was why whenever I thought about how my daughter would marry a poor man, I would live in confusion and pain.

 Then I thought, “Regardless of whether around me, on television, in the media or in magazines I can see that, many women indeed lead wealthy lives after they married rich men, but their husbands indulge in eating, drinking and pleasure, keep mistresses, or have affairs outside.
 These women having constant quarrels with their husbands is a common occurrence, to the point that many of these couples have divorced.
 By contrast, although some families are not wealthy, husbands and wives can take care of and be considerate of each other and their lives are very happy.
 It seems that a wealthy marriage is not necessarily happy and a poor one is not necessarily painful.
 Thinking about it now, although the family of my daughter’s partner is poor somewhat, his humanity is acceptable and he treats my daughter well.
 It is such a man who is more reliable.”
 Only when I thought of this did I truly recognize that it was wrong that I used money to measure whether a marriage was happy.

-After that, I read another passage of God’s words, “The sadness of man is not that man seeks happy life, not that he pursues fame and fortune or struggles against his own fate through the fog, but that after he has seen the Creator’s existence, after he has learned the fact that the Creator has sovereignty over human fate, he still cannot mend his ways, cannot pull his feet out of the mire, but hardens his heart and persists in his errors.
-He would rather keep thrashing in the mud, vying obstinately against the Creator’s sovereignty, resisting it until the bitter end, without the slightest shred of contrition, and only when he lies broken and bleeding does he at last decide to give up and turn back.
+After that, I read another passage of God’s words, “The tragedy of man is not that he seeks a happy life, not that he pursues fame and fortune or struggles against his own fate through the fog, but that after he has seen the Creator’s existence, after he has learned the fact that the Creator has sovereignty over human fate, he still cannot mend his ways, cannot pull his feet out of the mire, but hardens his heart and persists in his errors.
+He would rather keep thrashing in the mud, vying obstinately against the Creator’s sovereignty, resisting it until the bitter end, all without the slightest shred of contrition.
+It is only when he lies broken and bleeding that he at last decides to give up and turn back.
 This is true human sorrow.”
 Yes.
 Over these several years of following God, I just know and admit that God rules people’s fate, yet I have never accepted or obeyed God’s sovereignty and arrangements in my heart.
 When my daughter is really going to marry my son-in-law, I’m still concerned about her marriage because I’m controlled by the thoughts implanted in me by Satan, such as “Money is first,” and “Money isn’t everything, but without it, you can do nothing.”
 Even if I have read God’s words and understood that people’s marriages are in the hands of God, I still can’t obey God’s sovereignty and arrangements, and thus languish in pain.